ArchiDog1998/ArchiToolkit/src/libraries/ArchiToolkit.InterpolatedParser.Sources/README.md

-# ArchiToolkit.InterpolatedParser
+# ArchiToolkit.InterpolatedParser.Sources

-Heavily Inspired by the repo [InterpolatedParser](https://github.com/AntonBergaker/InterpolatedParser) by [AntonBergaker](https://github.com/AntonBergaker).

-I just make it can be used with Regex and more extensibility.
+This is the repo for saving the sources code that the SourceGenerator will get.